Skip to content

-Insect Repellents Components and Risks
+Insect repellents: Components and risks

 Protection against disease transmission from insect bites is an important worldwide public health issue.
 DEET has been the most widely used and most effective insect repellent for 60 years.
 Newer repellents such as picaridin, IR3535, and plant-derived oils may be somewhat safer but are not more effective than DEET.

-As warm weather arrives in the US, the number of insect bites and stings reported to poison control centers increases dramatically.
+As warm weather arrives in the US, the number of insect bites and stings reported to poison centers increases dramatically.
 More than just an annoyance, insect bites can spread disease.
 The growing concern about the mosquito-borne Zika virus emphasizes this danger.

 An insect repellent (IR) is defined as a chemical that makes the air within about 1.5 inch above human skin obnoxious enough to insects that they are less likely to land and bite.
 Current guidelines require IRs to provide at least a 50% repellency rate to make a reliable claim that they repel mosquitoes.
 IRs are divided into two chemical classes: synthetic chemicals such as DEET (N,N-diethyl-3-methylbenzamide), picaridin and IR3535; and plant-derived oils such as oil of lemon eucalyptus and oil of citronella.